Ecosystem-Stability-WorkingGroup/.github/profile/README.md

 Step 2: Request access to the working group organization (email: dudney@ucsb.edu or any PI)

-Step 3: If your subgroup is working within a team, also request team access
+Step 3: If your subgroup is working within a team, also request team access so you have access to the right repositories

+Step 4: Clone the repositories associated with your team(s).

+# **Five Best Practices for Collaborative Coding**

+1. Avoid coding within the same script at the same time to reduce the # of conflicts

+2. Always pull before you push to avoid conflicts

+3. Keep code up to date on the main branch (push and pull often so others can see progress)

+4. If a conflict emerges, work with your team to resolve the conflict to avoid losing important code

+5. Be patient with yourself and others — collaborative coding is challenging but worth it!

 # **Teams**